What is VoIP? VoIP Technology In The Simplest Words

-Day after day, VoIP Technology is becoming a more popular telecommunication form everywhere around the world.
-The VoIP features can help individuals and businesses to communicate within a highly safe and multiple preferences environment.
+Day after day, VoIP Technology is becoming more popular telecommunication from everywhere around the world.
+The VoIP features can help individuals and businesses to communicate within a highly safe and multiple preferences environments.
 Take a look at the two lists below to learn about the most-demanded features and benefits of VoIP System:

 - Mobility: Regardless of when and where, as long as you are connected to the internet, all you have to do is to log in to your VoIP device (telephone/smartphone) and you will hear the dial tone ready for your call.
 The portability of VoIP makes it a perfect option for businessmen who travel very often.